 Blowing Rock is a decidedly white-collar town, with fully 85.47% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Blowing Rock is a town of managers, sales and office workers, and professionals.
 There are especially a lot of people living in Blowing Rock who work in management occupations (28.10%), sales jobs (15.12%), and food service (11.24%).

-Telecommuters are a relatively large percentage of the workforce: 15.43% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Blowing Rock telecommute to their jobs.
+Overall, about 15.43% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Blowing Rock is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the town’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.